drogatkin/rust_utilities/doc/rustbee/README.md

 ## Syntax highlights
 RB build script defines at least one build target.
 Several build targets can be dependent.
-A build variable can be defined in a form:
+A script variable can be defined in a form:

     name=value

 Name and value can be anything, but if a name includes spaces or '=' then name has to be quoted.
-If the name should include quot, then use \ for escaping it.
+If the name should include quote, then use \ for escaping it.
 The same rule is applied for a value.
 Although any name is allowed, all names starting with *~* and ending with *~* are reserved.